heysokam/ngpu/readme.md

 All of the initializer variables have customizable inputs, with sane defaults for when they are omitted.
 Also, all of the elements have a `Type.new( ... )` function, that takes as many options as its technically possible to do so within the bounds of the library.
 If you create your own functions to do the rendering logic, you can customize basically everything.

+#### Custom Shaders
+Shader uniforms are allowed to be custom types.
+You only need to register them using the provided ngpu function for it, and the variable and its data will be accesible in your shader code.
+A more in-depth explanation can be found @[shaders.md](./doc/shaders.md) doc file.

 #### Custom Techniques
 Every Rendering style has a unique set of properties and requirements _(what this lib calls a `Technique`)_.